Quick start

 Note

-Currently, Scaler is the only backend that can run the inner functions in parallel.
-Other backends will execute the inner functions sequentially, as regular Python functions.
+Currently, Scaler is the only backend that can run nested functions in parallel and other backends will execute the functions sequentially.

 import pprint